calee14/NodeWorkspace/goog9/scale_auto.md

 # create a firewall rule that allows ingress connections from the load balancer to make health checks. tags usually placed on VMs and other instances
 # health check probes will come from the IP ranges 130.211.0.0/22 and 35.191.0.0/16.
+# NOTE: tcp port 80 is for HTTP
 gcloud compute --project=qwiklabs-gcp-02-57a1059d7e1a firewall-rules create fw-allow-health-checks --direction=INGRESS --priority=1000 --network=default --action=ALLOW --rules=tcp:80 --source-ranges=130.211.0.0/22,35.191.0.0/16 --target-tags=allow-health-checks

 # the VM backend instances will not be connected to the open internet so no external IP address